squinto/cwsl_forecasting/README.md

 # cwsl_forecasting
-Using Plot.ly to visualize research trends in Psychology over time
+Using Python with Plot.ly to visualize research trends in Psychology over 10 years (2007-2018) via an interactive graph.
+Information parameters include keywords, journal, and number of citations.